cylondata/cylon/summit/README-pip.md

 After you get them you will be in a compute node

-On ointeractive node do
+On interactive node do

-### Activites on the login node
+### Create python in venv CYLON on interactive node

+NOte: once you have created CYLON there is no need to rerun this.

 ```bash
 module purge